 Despite being avid scuba divers with lots of experience under our belt, we opted for snorkeling in Silfra, Iceland, with Dive.is, a reputable local tour company offering snorkeling and diving experiences in Silfra.
 We were so happy with our choice and our overall experience.

-Our Experience Snorkeling in Silfra, Iceland
+Our Experience Snorkeling In Silfra, Iceland

 Dive.is offers 4-5 Silfra snorkeling tours daily, starting from as early as 9am.
 We opted for the earliest tour and were happy to learn that it was the best time to snorkel in Silfra.
 Our guide explained that as the day progresses, sediment from the rocks gets kicked up by other snorkelers, murking the water.